 Sampling with negative prompt

-Negative prompt is implemented by hijacking the unconditional sampling.
-Instead of using an empty prompt which generate random images, a negative prompt is used.
+The negative prompt is implemented by hijacking the unconditional sampling.
+Instead of using an empty prompt, which generates random images, a negative prompt is used.

-Technically, positive prompt steers the diffusion towards the images associated with it, while negative prompt steers the diffusion away from it.
+Technically, a positive prompt steers the diffusion toward the images associated with it, while a negative prompt steers the diffusion away from it.
 Note that the diffusion in Stable Diffusion happens in latent space, not images.
-The above figures in image space are for illustration process only.
-See this great write up if you are interested in how it is implemented in code level.
+The above figures in the image space are for illustration purposes only.
+See this great write-up if you are interested in how it is implemented at the code level.

 When the negative prompt “mustache” is added, the “Men with mustache” space is excluded.
 Effectively, we are sampling images from men without mustache.

-I hope this article gives you a good overview of what negative prompt is and how it works.
+I hope this article gives you a good overview of the negative prompt and how it works.

-Negative prompt removes objects or styles in a way that may not be possible by tinkering with positive prompt alone.
-It works by hijacking the unconditional sampling in each sampling step, so that the diffusion steers away from what’s described in the negative prompt.
+A negative prompt removes objects or styles in a way that may not be possible by tinkering with a positive prompt alone.
+It works by hijacking the unconditional sampling in each sampling step.
+The diffusion steers away from what’s described in the negative prompt.